hubmapconsortium/documentation/doc-sitemap-draft.md

 - Reproducing HuBMAP workflows (Y3 effort)
   - Using APIs to get information about workflows
 - <a href="https://portal.hubmapconsortium.org/workspaces">HuBMAP (Data Portal) Workspaces</a>: Explore public HuBMAP data and user-provided data using Python and R in a Jupyter Lab environment.
-  - <a href="https://portal.hubmapconsortium.org/tutorials/workspaces">Workspaces Tutorials</a>: Learn how to interactively analyze HuBMAP datasets by uploading datasets in a JupyterLab environment.
+  - <a href="https://portal.hubmapconsortium.org/tutorials/workspaces">Workspaces Tutorials</a>: Learn how to interactively analyze HuBMAP datasets by uploading them in a JupyterLab environment.

 ### HuBMAP APIs
 - Documented in Smart APIs